Bundy standoff

 The 2014 Bundy standoff was an armed confrontation between supporters of cattle rancher Cliven Bundy and law enforcement following a 21-year legal dispute in which the United States Bureau of Land Management (BLM) obtained court orders directing Bundy to pay over $1 million in withheld grazing fees for Bundy's use of federally owned land adjacent to Bundy's ranch in southeastern Nevada.

 On March 27, 2014, 145,604 acres (589 km^{2}) of federal land in Clark County were temporarily closed for the "capture, impound, and removal of trespass cattle."
 BLM officials and law enforcement rangers began a roundup of such livestock on April 5, and Cliven Bundy's son, Dave, was arrested.
 On April 12, 2014, a group of protesters, some of them armed, approached the BLM "cattle gather."
 Sheriff Doug Gillespie negotiated with Bundy and newly confirmed BLM director, Neil Kornze, who elected to release the cattle and de-escalate the situation.
 The standoff drew support from some conservative and libertarian groups opposed to federal land policies, while the BLM faced criticism for its handling of the dispute, including the use of armed agents.
 As of the end of 2015, Cliven Bundy continued to graze his cattle on federal land and still had not paid the grazing fees.

-The ongoing dispute started in 1993, when, in protest against changes in grazing rules, Bundy declined to renew his permit for cattle grazing on BLM-administered public lands near Bunkerville, Nevada.
-According to Bundy, the federal government lacks the constitutional authority to own vast tracts of lands, an argument repeatedly rejected by federal courts.
+The ongoing dispute started in 1993, when, in defiance to the legitimacy of nationally accepted federal jurisdictional authority, and to protest against changes in grazing rules, Bundy declined to renew his permit for cattle grazing on BLM-administered public lands near Bunkerville, Nevada.
+According to Bundy's commonly described anti-government ideological position, the federal government lacks the constitutional authority to own vast tracts of lands, an argument repeatedly rejected by federal courts.
 According to the BLM, Bundy continued to graze his cattle on public lands without a permit.
 In 1998, Bundy was prohibited by the United States District Court for the District of Nevada from grazing his cattle on an area of land later called the Bunkerville Allotment.
 In July 2013, federal judge Lloyd D. George ordered Bundy to refrain from trespassing on federally administered land in the Gold Butte area of Clark County, Nevada.

 Cliven and his son Ammon Bundy, and their supporters, have claimed that the federal government lacks the authority to manage public lands.
 These arguments have been repeatedly rejected by legal scholars and federal courts, including the U.S. Supreme Court; the property clause of the United States Constitution grants plenary authority to Congress to manage federal property, including land.